csaethre19/MobileTargetTracking/README.md

 This project works along side our TrackerApp project for the user desktop application which you can access [here](https://github.com/KirraKotsenburg/TrackerApp).

+For the entire system set up we will be using a custom Gimbal to hold the camera connected to the Raspberry pi.
+Project can be accessed [here](https://github.com/csaethre19/GimbalProject)

 ### System Overview
 <img src="images/System.png" width="200" height="250" />
 <p>This system interfaces with two additional hardware modules called swarm-dongles that facilitate over the air communication and enable communication to flight controller of drone.
 The system is made up of the following components:</p>